sogebot/sogeBot/docs/8.1.x/install-and-upgrade.md

 ## Oauth generation

-For [generation of oauth token](http://oauth.sogebot.xyz) is advised to [create your own clientId](https://github.com/sogehige/sogeBot/wiki/custom-clientId-(recommended)).
+Generate your oauth tokens in `ui->settings->general->oauth` and paste your `accessToken` and `refreshToken` from https://twitchtokengenerator.com to your bot.

 !> Make sure you login into correct accounts.
-Anonymous/Privacy modes can help you with login into correct accounts.
+Anonymous/Privacy modes can help you with login into correct accounts (Right click on generate button -> Open link in incognito window)